ParivashFeyzishendi/KeYmaeraX_Project/README.md

 # KeYmaeraX_Project
-All version of KeYmaera X is available here we used 5.0.2.
-To use it first download it enter java -jar keymaerax.jar in terminal.
+Every version of KeYmaera X can be accessed here '[https://github.com/LS-Lab/KeYmaeraX-release/releases]', although we specifically utilized version 5.0.2.
+To use it, first download the appropriate version, and then input the command 'java -jar keymaerax.jar' into the terminal.

-More information also is available here: java -jar keymaerax.jar
+For additional information, refer to the documentation available here: '[https://keymaerax.org/]'.